lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial5/tutorial.rst

 .. include:: ../shared/needhelp.rst

 The initial topology given by |silica_data_5|
 is a small amorphous silica structure.
-This structure was created using a force field called Vashishta :cite:`vashishta1990interaction`.
+This structure was generated in a prior simulation using the Vashishta force field :cite:`vashishta1990interaction`.
 If you open the **silica.data** file, you will find in the ``Atoms`` section that all silicon atoms have a charge of :math:`q = 1.1\,\text{e}`, and all oxygen atoms have a charge of :math:`q = -0.55\,\text{e}`.